-The Gas Guard regulator is available as an optional accessory for the Power Feed Robotic wire drive unit.
+The Gas Guard regulator is available as an optional accessory for Power Feed Robotic wire drive unit.
 Install the 5/8-18 male outlet on the regulator to the proper 5/8-18 female gas inlet on the back panel of the wire drive.
 Secure fitting with flow adjuster key at top.

-Voltage Sense Leads (K940-10, -25 or -50)
+\ Voltage Sense Leads (K940-10, -25 or -50)

 The voltage sense leads connect at the front of the machine.
-(See Section A-6)
+(See Section A-6 for use and Section F-3 Connection Diagram).

-• Power Wave Water Cooler (K1767-1)
+Power Wave Water Cooler (K1767-1)\

-(See Section F-4 Connection Diagram)
+(See Section F-3 Connection Diagram)

 The K1767-1 is the recommended water cooler for the Power Waves.
 Incorporated into the cooler is an automatic flow sensor to detect low coolant flow.
 In the event of a low flow condition, a fault signal is sent to the Power Wave and welding output automatically stops to protect the torch.

 The water coolers are designed to cool only one welding gun and should be not used to cool multiple guns or other devices.